 Dear Brother Warner was a preacher of doctrine.
-He would preach a doctrinal sermon and people would come flocking to the altar.
-Paul tells us in Eph.
-4:14 that "Henceforth we should be no more children tossed to and fro and carried about by every wind of doctrine by the sleight and cunning craftiness of men whereby they lie in wait to deceive, but that we should grow up into him which is the head even Christ."
-Then if we be no more children the bright baubles which are the winds of doctrine juggled by the sleight and Sunning craftiness of men who lie in wait to deceive will have no attraction for us and we shall not be led astray like the one who follows the Igneas Fatues until we find ourselves off of the upward leading road settling in the quagmire and before us only the alluring elusive light which will lead us deeperrand deeper into the mire from which we will find it very difficult to be extracted.
-When one gets mixed in the doctrine and under a deception they are also under a false spirit andit is very hard to convince them that they are not right and everyone else wrong, so keep on the highway and listen when you would turn to the right or left.
+He would reach a doctrinal sermon, and people would come flocking to the altar.
+Paul tells us in Ephesians 4:14 that "...henceforth we should be no more children tossed to and fro and carried about with every wind of doctrine, by the sleight of men, and cunning craftiness, whereby they lie in wait to deceive, but...should grow up into Him..., which is the head, even Christ."
+Then if we be no more children the bright baubles which are the winds of doctrine juggled by the sleight and cunning craftiness of men who lie in wait to deceive will have no attraction for us, and we shall not be led astray like the one who follow the Igneas Fatues until we find ourselves off the upward leading road settling in the quagmire and before us only the alluring elusive light, which will lead us deeper and deeper into the mire from which we will find it very difficult to be extracted.
+When one gets mixed in the doctrine and under a deception they are also under a false spirit, and it is very hard to convince them that they are not right and everyone else wrong, so keep on the highway and listen when you would turn to the right or left.
 Listen to the warning voice which says, "This is the way, walk ye in it."